paulpaul999/vr-video-notes/fisheye-to-equirectangular/README.md

 ## Room for improvement (contributions are welcome)

 **Preserve image quality:** When I tested the above-mentioned command the the result came with a slight loss in image sharpness.
-Ideas:
+Here are some ideas that could improve quality:

 - Output Codec (H.265):
     - Increase bitrate.